DouglasDwyer/wasm_runtime_layer/README.md

 ## Usage

 To use this crate, first instantiate a backend runtime.
 The runtime may be any value that implements `backend::WasmEngine`.
-Some runtimes are already implemented as optional features.
+Some runtimes are already implemented as additional crates.
 Then, one can create an `Engine` from the backend runtime, and use it to initialize modules and instances:

 ```rust